burlinson/AI/_posts/2026-02-22-Agentic-AI.md

 The implications and potential business gains for companies are enormous.

-Firms that deploy Agentic AI will be able to move faster than their competitors and generate productivity gains that generate productivity gains that dwarf previous automation trends.
+Firms that deploy Agentic AI will be able to move faster than their competitors and generate productivity gains that dwarf previous automation trends.

-Firms that want to implement Agentic AI need to start by identifying the parts of their business that have the biggest value opportunity from Agentic AI.
-More importantly they need to be realistic about the quality of the underlying data and systems they have that are supporting those business outcomes today.
+Firms that want to implement Agentic AI need to start by identifying the parts of their business that have the biggest value opportunity from Agentic AI solutions.
+More importantly they need to be realistic about the quality of the underlying data and systems that are supporting those business outcomes today.

 The underlying data and systems will not magically improve just because an AI Agent has been layered on top of them.

-Business leaders then need to step back and imagine how they might deliver business outcomes differently now they have the accelerator of AI Agents automating workflows.
+Business leaders then need to step back and imagine how they might deliver business outcomes differently when AI Agents are automating workflows, and the limitationd of human capital are reduced.

-The AI Agents then need clearly defined goals, guardrails and governance.
-The AI Agents need to be set up for success in just the same way humans do when they take on a new job.
+The AI Agents need clearly defined goals, guardrails and governance.
+They need to be set up for success in just the same way humans do when they take on a new job.

-In fact, AI Agents will likely need more detailed direction than humans in the initial phases, otherwise they will just make costly guesses.
+In fact, AI Agents will likely need more detailed direction than humans in the initial phases, otherwise they will just make inaccurate guesses.
 Just switching on an AI Agent without guidance will not be successful.

 A well-defined orchestration layer provides guardrails so agents can successfully act autonomously and escalate to humans when needed.

-Agentic AI implemented correctly turns AI from a support tool into a force multiplier, compressing cycle times, removing friction, and enabling organizations to operate at a speed and scale that traditional software solutions cannot match.
+Agentic AI implemented correctly turns AI from a support tool into a force multiplier, compressing cycle times, removing friction, and enabling organizations to operate at a speed and scale that traditional software solutions simply cannot match.

-When implemented correctly, Agentic AI is a significant opportunity for AI-First companies to pull ahead and create a competitive advantage.
+When implemented correctly, Agentic AI becomes a significant opportunity for AI-First companies to pull ahead and create a competitive advantage.